sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 This is the essential part of getting married in the Catholic Church - a Mass is not required.

-**The Rite of Marriage takes places before the Mass, and has two parts: 1) exchange of vows, and 2) blessing and exchange of rings.** Usually, the homily takes place at the very beginning, even before the exchange of vows.
+**The Rite of Marriage takes places before the Mass.
+The only sacramentally essential part of the Rite of Marriage is the exchange of consent.** Usually, the homily takes place at the very beginning, even before the exchange of vows.
+Both the bride and groom exchanging rings is a relatively recent practice; some old _Rituales_ will only mention the bride's ring.
+The exact words of consent may vary; the critical thing is that they are said.

 There are a couple of important historical notes to make about the Catholic Rite of Marriage before I include the text and rubrics of the rite.